 YARD, FRONT: The yard between the side lot lines extending from the front lot line(s) to the nearest part of the nearest principal building.
-In the case of a corner lot, the yard on which the property is addressed shall be the front yard.
-In the case of a double frontage lot where two street frontages are opposite one another, there shall be two front yards.
+I In the case of a double frontage lot where two street frontages are opposite one another, there shall be two front yards.
 See Figures 16-140-030(1) and (2).

-YARD, INTERIOR SIDE: The yard between the front and rear yards extending from the side lot line to the nearest part of the nearest principal building to that side lot line.
+YARD, INTERIOR SIDE: The yard between the front and rear yards extending from the side lot line to the nearest part of the nearest principal building to that side lot line, and which is not adjacent to a public road right-of-way.
 See Figures 16-140-030(1) and (2).

 YARD, REAR: The yard between the side lot lines extending from the rear lot line to the nearest part of the nearest principal building to the rear lot line.
-See Figures $\underline{16-140-030(1)}$ and $\underline{(2)}$ .
+See Figures 16-140-030(1) and (2).